johncoxon/tsyganenko/README.md

-# Tsyganenko Geomagnetic Field Model: Python wrappers

 ## Licence

-Though edits had to be made to the fortran code to accomodate f2py compilation, all fortran files and their scientific content have been developped by N.A.
-Tsyganenko and colleagues.
+Though edits had to be made to the fortran code to accomodate `f2py` compilation, all Fortran files and their scientific contents are developed by and belong to N. A. Tsyganenko and colleagues.

-I am only responsible for the python wrappers, which provide a convenient python class as an interface with the fortran subroutines.
+The Python wrappers were originally written by Sebastien de Larquier in 2012 and expanded by John Coxon in 2020.
+These wrappers allow for the Fortran subroutines to be easily called in Python.

 ## Installation

 To install the Tsyganenko python module, from this directory run:

     cd tsyganenko
     make clean
     make
     cd ..
-    sudo python setup.py install
+    python setup.py install

+To run the unit tests to confirm that the module behaves as expected, run:

+    cd tests
+    python -m unittest test.Trace1965to2015

 ## Use

 To use this module, simply follow the example provided in the Trace object docstring.

-    import tsyganenko
+    import tsyganenko as tsy
-    tsyganenko.Trace?

-You can also use ipython notbook to visualize a more detailed example.
+    tsy.Trace?

+Alternatively, there are example notebooks provided which can be used to explore what this module can do.
+To access these, run:

+    cd notebooks
-    ipython notebook --pylab=inline
+    jupyter notebook

-If you run the above command from this repository you should see a notebook called 'Tsyganenko - Python examples'.
-If you run the above command from anywhere on your computer, you can drag and drop the file called 'Tsyganenko - Python examples.ipynb' to the notebok dashboard.